Growing up Catholic, I have always known about Mary. But, if I’m going to be totally honest, I didn’t really know her.

 We left Lourdes still supporting my very sick brother.
 He returned home to rounds of chemo and radiation.
 He underwent stem cell replacement and an army of people continued to lift him up in prayer.

 And in the end, praise be to God, he was healed.
-It wasn’t an instantaneous healing, but it was a healing none the less.
+It wasn’t instantaneous healing, but it was healing nonetheless.

 Against all the odds, my brother’s cancer receded and he is here today, healthy, and planning a wedding this June.